 The key differences between accounting and regulatory exposure amounts are the differences due to consideration of provisions.
-The carrying values of assets in the financial statement are net of allowances.
-However, regulatory exposures under STC approach are net of specific allowances.
+The regulatory exposure value under STC approaches is net of impairment allowance for Stage 3 financial assets.
+Stage 1 and 2 impairment allowance are included in Tier 2 capital for regulatory capital purposes.

-Off-balance sheet items under regulatory purpose are converted into credit equivalent amount through the use of credit conversion factors (CCFS).
+Off-balance sheet items under regulatory purpose are converted into credit equivalent amount through the use of credit conversion factors (CCFs).